Python Client for UmaDB

 Getting Tracking Info

 def get_tracking_info(self, source: str) -> int | None: ...The Client.get_tracking_info() method can be used when starting or resuming an event-processing component.
-The event-processing component will start by requesting new events from the upstream sequence after this position.
-The position of an upstream event that has been processed successfully can be recorded atomically when appending new events generated by processing that event.
+The event-processing component will start or resume processing upstream events after this position.
+The positions of processed events can be recorded when appending new events generated by processing those upstream events.

 Parameters